MediaArea/MediaConch/Narrative.md

 - A CD-R is ripped to a 44100 Hz, 16 bit, 2 channel LPCM file
 - A DAT tape is ripped to either a 32000, 44100, or 48000 Hz 16 bit file

-Such digitization requiments may be expressed into a policy checker set through the shell or policy checker to verify that the results of digitization are consistent with the archive's specifications.
+Such digitization requirements may be expressed into a policy checker set through the shell or policy checker to verify that the results of digitization are consistent with the archive's specifications.
 This includes both sets of technical metadata and specification as well as anticipated embedded descriptive, preservation, or administrative metadata.

 #### Verification of Lossless Digitization